dshokouhi/Home-AssistantConfig/README.md

 - Turn on colorful lights at sunset when we get home
 - Turn on colorful lights if alarm is disarmed when the sun is below the horizon
 - Turn off the fans if the house gets too cold while we are sleeping
+- Turn on sleep tracking on our phones when in night mode

 ### Smoke Detector Notifications
 - Den, Bedroom, Office smoke detection